A Safe Work Environment Is Our Commitment To Our Team.

 Subcontractors are also invited to attend the meetings in order to make sure the entire construction site is as safe as possible.

 Corrective actions to prevent accidents from reoccurring

 Updates in OSHA policies and much more

 Rennovating buildings/homes built before 1978 bears the risk of creating health hazards to adults and children because of lead-based paint.
 To protect against this risk, the EPA issued a rule for contractors requiring the use of lead-safe practices in order to prevent lead poisoning.

 Lantz Construction Company is proud to be an EPA Lead-Safe Certified Firm.
-Being certified means our construction staff will adhere to the new EPA guidelines when working on any project built before 1978.
+Being certified means our construction staff is trained on, and will adhere to, the new EPA guidelines when working on any project built before 1978.

 Ready For Safe Construction?
 Ready For Experienced Construction Management?

 Lantz Construction Company is committed to delivering its clients with high-quality construction results.
 We are a “Class A” general contractor licensed in Virginia and West Virginia specializing in commercial design-build construction.
 Learn More…